ETSU offers programs in:

 DEFERRED COMPENSATION PROGRAM

-Enrollment in the deferred compensation program is voluntary.
-The resident is responsible for evaluating and selecting a company and for entering into a contractual agreement with that company.
+Residents are eligible to participate in two optional, tax deferred retirement savings plans operated by the State of Tennessee: a 457 (b) plan and a 401 (k) plan.
+Enrollment in of either of these plans is voluntary.
+If you choose to participate in either or both of these plans, you will make contributions through regular payroll deductions.
+The Resident is responsible for evaluating and selecting a company and for entering into a contractual agreement with that company.
 ETSU does not investigate, evaluate, or endorse any of the tax-deferred income investment options.
+Residents are not eligible for any matching funds from the State of Tennessee or ETSU.

-All forms should be submitted through the GME office, not the website.
+All forms should be submitted to Great Western Retirement Services, not ETSU.

 Group health insurance is available for residents and their eligible dependents.
 Term life insurance, Accidental Death and Dismemberment and long term disability are available for the residents only.